YouBotica/linefit/README.md

 ## Parameter description

+Parameters are set in `assets/config.toml`.
+I also provided several popular datasets' parameters in [assets/config](assets/config).
+Note that the origin pose should in sensor link but base link of the robot or vehicle.
+The process step can be found in [DeFlow](https://github.com/KTH-RPL/DeFlow/blob/main/dataprocess/README.md)/[SeFlow](https://github.com/KTH-RPL/SeFlow/blob/main/dataprocess/README.md).

 TL;DR: tune the `sensor_height` to offset the ground point z to `0`.
 Others are optional for better performance.
 If you are interested in the details, please read the following.

-Parameters are set in `assets/config.toml`

 This algorithm works on the assumption that you known the height of the sensor above ground.
 Therefore, **you have to adjust the `sensor_height`** to your robot specifications, otherwise, it will not work.